Saturday, April 4, 2026

 The U.S. joined the U.K. and the World Bank in a decision to limit financing to coal power

-plants around the world.
+.
 The U.S. Treasury Department indicated that except

 for some rare circumstances, it will not finance any new coal projects.